armygogames/Custom-string-Encoder.py/README.md

 in this case, I want to Encode 'Hello World' so, I'll type Encode Hello World.

-after that, you need to input the amount of salt. (it'll instantly show the decoded version with a random salt of the string you typed if you are in random salt mode)
+after that, you need to input the amount of salt. (it'll instantly show the decoded version with a random salt of the string you typed in if you are in random salt mode)

 ![result](https://github.com/armygogames/Custom-string-Encoder.py/assets/141536305/387f07dc-aac9-4d16-a657-906fbd885906)

-So, I added 2 salt in my string. so Originally, the string 'Hello World' only has 11 character but, we're adding salt in it, we need somthing to remind our encoder that our string has 2 salts whioch is by having !(amount of salt)! in our string.
+So, I added 2 salt in my string. so Originally, the string 'Hello World' only has 11 character but, we're adding salt in it, we also need something to tell our encoder that our string has 2 salts which is by having !(amount of salt)! in our string.
+(It's automatically added in the result)

 now we have (original character amount) + 3 (reminder) + 2 since I added 2 salts, it will have 16 (11+3+2) character, which made it look like an even longer string. even though it's not. and the best part of adding salt is, you can add as much salt in you string as you want.